-Mount Virtual Images Easily With a DiskMount Script
+Mount Virtual Images Easily With a DiskMount Batch Script

-Download the zip, extract it then drag and drop a VMDK/VHD file onto the Mount_Virtual_Disk.bat file.
-It will list the available volumes and ask which one you want to mount, press the corresponding number key and the volume will mount to the V: drive with read and write access.
+Download and extract the zip, then drag and drop a VMDK/VHD file onto the Mount_Virtual_Disk.bat file.
+It will list the available volumes and ask which one you want to mount.
+Press the corresponding number key and the volume will mount to the V drive with read and write access.

 Run the batch file again for the option to dismount the drive or execute Unmount_Virtual_Disk.bat to silently dismount.
-Note that the VDDK needs to be installed to the default location in Program Files for the script to work, or you can edit that, the number of selectable volumes and the assigned drive letter yourself by editing the batch file.
+Note that the VDDK needs to be installed to the default location in Program Files for the script to work.
+You can change that, the number of selectable volumes and the assigned drive letter yourself by editing the batch file.

 Microsoft introduced a way of mounting VHD files as virtual drives starting with Windows 7.
-Like many Windows features the option is not particularly well publicized and a bit hidden away.
+Like many Windows features the option is a bit hidden away.
 Do note that VHDX is supported in Windows 8 and Windows 10 but is not supported in Windows 7.

 1. Either type Compmgmt.msc into the Start Menu search box or right click Computer/This PC and click Manage.

-3. Browse for the VHD file or enter the path manually, Windows 8.1 and 10 users have the added option to mount Hyper-V VHDX images.
-There’s no need to tick the Read-only box unless you only want to read or extract files but not alter the image.
+3. Browse for the VHD/VHDX file or enter the path manually.
+Check the Read-only box if you want to read or extract files but not alter the image.
 Click OK when ready.

-The VHD will be mounted and given a drive letter, if there are multiple partitions they will each be given additional letters.
-Mounted virtual drives will appear with pale blue icons in the lower pane of the Disk Management window as will the volumes in the upper pane.
+The VHD will be mounted and given a drive letter.
+If there are multiple partitions they will each be given additional letters.
+Mounted virtual drives will appear with pale blue icons in both the lower and upper panes of the Disk Management window.

 The mounted virtual VHD will now be listed as a standard hard drive in Explorer with read and write access.

-VHD files mounted in this way only stay mounted for the current session so when you reboot or shutdown the computer they will automatically be detached.
-To manually remove the VHD from the system, do the following.
+VHD files mounted in this way only stay mounted for the current session.
+When you reboot or shut down the computer they will automatically be detached.
+Here’s how to manually remove the VHD or VHDX from the system.

-1. Open Disk Management (Diskmgmt.msc or steps 1 – 2 above) and find the virtual hard disk you want to remove.
+1. Open Disk Management and find the virtual hard disk you want to remove.
 Right click on the drive information in the lower window (where it says Disk #) and click Detach VHD.